maniospas/smoll/docs/std.md

 2. null pointer
 3. division by zero
-8. iteration end
-9. iterator range
 15. out of bounds

 ### reduce - reduce a vector to one value
-*Defined in: std/sci/vec.s line 151*
+*Defined in: std/sci/vec.s line 155*

 You can specify an additive or multiplicative reduction, as well as some transformation that can be applied.